 - Clients that you have authorised us (either verbally or in writing) to share your CV and application form (where appropriate) with, for the purposes of securing an introduction

 - People you ask us to seek references from

 - Other companies/individuals that you ask us to share your information with

-- 3rd parties if we use them for running our business processes e.g if we have our emails or database hosted by a 3rd Whilst this provider would not typically have direct access to your information, storage is considered processing under the GDPR.
+- Third parties if we use them for running our business processes e.g if we have our emails or database hosted by a third party.
+Whilst this provider would not typically have direct access to your information, storage is considered processing under GDPR.

 - If we have employed you directly we would need to send your data as required by law to local tax authorities